 “Interview with Hubert Lenoir”.
 In this interview, Hubert Lenoir, developer at SensioLabs talks about his presentation at the SymfonyLive Paris 2020: “Cache pays!”.
 You did not have the opportunity to attend his presentation?
 Hubert explained us why he decided to talk about this subject, and also how exciting it was to speak at this conference.

-Jules: Can you tell us about your talk “Cache pays!” at SymfonyLive Paris in a few words?
+JD: Can you tell us a few words about your talk “Cache pays!” at SymfonyLive Paris?

 There are many types of caches, such as application cache or Symfony cache: a whole bunch of caches.
 I have showed a summary of what can be done quickly: What’s the point?
 At what time?
 What are the advantages and disadvantages?
 My talk went quite fast, and I have to say that 40 minutes is a very short time to talk about caches.

-Hubert : First and foremost, Feel free to send your proposal if you have an idea!
+HL: First and foremost, feel free to send your proposal if you have an idea!
 Secondly, train yourself before your talk.
-At SensioLabs we have the chance to benefit from what we call “training-lunches”.
+At SensioLabs we have the chance to benefit from what we call “training lunches”.
 These are brilliant short trainings by and for the SensioLabs team on technical or non-technical subjects.
-The whole team comes together at lunchtime to listen to one of us introducing a tool, an idea, etc. I was able to introduce my SymfonyLive Paris 2020 topic in a training-lunch.
+The whole team comes together at lunchtime to listen to one of us introducing a tool, an idea, etc. I was able to introduce my SymfonyLive Paris 2020 topic in a training lunch.
 It helped me to refine my ideas and test them in front of an audience.

 It was really very helpful to me to prepare for SymfonyLive.
 So, don’t be afraid to talk about your ideas, to ask for other developers’ opinions, to take all the opportunities you can get to practice public speaking and why not, join SensioLabs 😉!